-The Community Dance Program at Northeastern is a dance and body movement curriculum designed with the beginning student in mind.
-The various courses offered are age appropriate and cater to participants from the community-at-large.
-Sessions run each fall, winter/spring, and summer.
+The Community Dance Program at Northeastern is a dance and body movement curriculum designed with the beginning/intermediate student in mind.
+The various courses offered are age-appropriate and cater to participants from the community-at-large.
+Sessions run each fall, winter/spring and summer.
 The Community Dance Program is offered through the Office of Community and Professional Education (CAPE) at Northeastern Illinois University.

-- There is a 10 percent discount for registering one student for two courses, and a 15 percent discount for three or more courses.
+- There is a 10% discount for registering one student for two courses, and a 20% discount for three or more courses.

 All classes are held in the Fine Arts Building Room 141.

 Classes for Children and Adults

 |Creative Movement/Pre-Dance II